zelrealm/sogamo-ios-library/README.md

 2. iOS 5.0 or later

 # Setup #
-Adding the Mixpanel to your Xcode project is just a few easy steps:
+Adding the SogamoAPI to your Xcode project is just a few easy steps:

-1. Add the SogamoAPi Framework
+1. Add the SogamoAPI Framework
 	a.
 Drag and drop the **SogamoAPI.embeddedframework** folder into your project.
 	b.
 Check the "Copy items into destination's group's folder" and select 'Create groups for any added folders'
 ![Copy][Copy into Xcode]